Form 8974: How startups can use R&D credits to offset payroll taxes

 Form 8974 is how you claim that benefit.

+Because unprofitable startups have no income tax liability to reduce.
+R&D credits accumulate as a carryforward while payroll taxes drain cash every quarter.
+Form 8974 lets qualifying startups apply up to $500,000 of R&D credits against the employer Social Security portion instead.
 Traditional R&D tax credits only help if you owe income taxes.
 For profitable companies, the credit reduces their outstanding debt.
 For startups burning cash and operating at a loss, the credit accumulates but provides no immediate benefit.

 1. Startups have payroll taxes even when unprofitable.
 Every employee on your payroll triggers Social Security and Medicare taxes.
 As the employer, you pay 6.2% of wages for Social Security and 1.45% for Medicare, regardless of whether your company is profitable.
 These payments happen every quarter, draining cash from businesses that can least afford it.